TargetSolutions/slate/source/index.html.md

 > day.callbacks

-In this array you will find all finalized callbacks for the day.
-Callback shifts that were drag & dropped to a work assignment will not be included, they are under <code>day.assignment.shifts</code>
+In this array you will find all finalized CallBacks for the day.
+CallBack shifts that were drag & dropped to a work assignment will not be included, they are found under <code>day.assignment.shifts</code>

 ```json
 {